-You have the best team with the right skill set and commitment to excellence- but why are your construction bids not working?
+You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

-If your construction bids are hitting amiss, you will not get as much work as you want.
+A good bidding strategy will increase your probability of landing the best projects and clients successfully.
+If your construction bids are hit or miss, you will not get as much work as you want.
 To come up with winning bids, you need to understand the construction process and refine your approach.
-A good bidding strategy will increase your probability of successfully landing the best projects and clients.

 Table of Contents

-The 5 key steps of the bidding process
+The five critical steps of the bidding process

 The bidding process is like a job application or a resume.
-It gives an overview of your capabilities to carry out the work to completion.
-If your first impression is impeccable, you are likely to move to the interview phase.
+It gives an overview of your capabilities to complete the work.
+If your first impression is impeccable, you will likely move to the interview phase.

 As a contractor, you can find bid invitations from various sources.

-The bidding process is highly regulated for government projects, but it can be less formal for private projects.
+The bidding process is highly regulated for government projects but can be less formal for private projects.
 However, it more or less follows the same procedure.
 The necessary steps are: